 • The team in your pitch is the one we EXPECT to actually produce your book.
 We understand that sometimes teams change from book-to-book, but we expect that each book will have a consistent look and feel on each page, and that the same caliber of writer/artists will be maintained across your series.

 • PLEASE DO NOT hand Scout employees submissions at comic book conventions.
 They are busy there trying to showcases titles from our creators.
 They won’t have the bandwidth to give your pitch the attention it deservers/ this is a great way for your submission to get lost.

 • We do our best to respond to all submissions, but we do receive a lot of submissions, and everyone on our team has to agree about proceeding with a new title.

 IF YOU DO NOT RECEIVE A REPLY WITHIN TWO MONTHS, YOU SHOULD CONSIDER YOUR PROPOSAL REJECTED.

 LET'S DO THIS!

-After reading the above, send your submission materials to: email@example.com
+After reading the above, send your submission Works to: email@example.com

 Please note we are not looking for any specific genre of character or book.
 We are looking for comics that transport people to interesting worlds and which are well-written and well-drawn, by people who are dedicated and can meet deadlines.